2014–2022 Regional Reviews Archive

-In June 2013, a memorandum of understanding (MOU) was entered into among the BLM, the FS, and the DOE regarding regional periodic reviews, including a review of the IOPs, for Section 368 Corridors.
-The MOU includes a Work Plan for conducting the regional reviews which directs the Interagency Workgroup to examine the new relevant information, the Section 368 corridor study, and public input, and based on this information will develop recommendations for any revisions, deletions, or additions to the Section 368 corridors.
-Those future reviews will be completed subject to availability of appropriated funds and will result in recommendations to BLM and FS line managers to use designated corridors more effectively and to add, delete, or modify corridors where appropriate.
-As part of the reviews, the agencies will re-evaluate corridors of concern and will review IOPs to identify any needed revisions, deletions, and additions.
+In June 2013, a memorandum of understanding (MOU) was entered into among the BLM, the USFS, and the DOE regarding regional reviews, including a review of the IOPs, for Section 368 energy corridors.
+The MOU included a Work Plan for conducting the Regional Reviews, which directed the Interagency Workgroup to examine the new relevant information, the Corridor Study, and stakeholder input, and based on this information, develop considerations for any potential revisions, deletions, or additions to the Section 368 energy corridors and the IOPs.

 Considerations for Regional Reviews as Identified in the Corridor Study

-As directed in the Work Plan, the Corridor Study is being used to inform the periodic reviews.
+As directed in the Work Plan, the Corridor Study was used to inform the Regional Reviews.